-You will enter information like the name, address, and identification number of the person you made the payment to on Form 1099-MISC.
-And, you must include your information.
-Then, you will enter the amount of miscellaneous payments in the appropriate box.
+Of course, you also need to enter information like the name, address, and identification number of the person you made the payment to on Form 1099-MISC.
+And, include your business information.

-After reporting miscellaneous payments on Form 1099-MISC, you must distribute it to the appropriate parties:
+After reporting miscellaneous payment amounts in the appropriate boxes on Forms 1099-MISC, distribute them to the appropriate parties:

 - Copy A: IRS